 There are various styles typically used to depict important low quality roads:

-(1) lack of fill, only casing is displayed.
+(1) lack of fill, only the casing is displayed.
 But it works well on maps where most roads are OK, and only some are of low quality (typical for maps of Australia with unpaved roads across the outback).
 In areas where all or nearly all roads are unpaved results would be weird - roads render as thin double lines.
 Also, there would be problems with OSM data model, as rendering of crossings and places where way is split would be poor

 (2) lack of casing or dashed casing - this style is currently used for tunnels.
 It would make necessary to find a new style for tunnels what is not easier.
-Also, people would be highly confused by using of tunnel style with a new meaning.
+Also, people would be highly confused by using tunnel style with a new meaning.

-(4) new separate colours of fill/casing - changing only casing is not really noticeable and/or is ugly, changing colour of fill doubles number of road classes that should be distinguishable.
+(4) new separate colours of fill/casing - changing only the casing is not really noticeable and/or is ugly, changing colour of fill doubles number of road classes that should be distinguishable.
 What worse, unpaved and paved of the same class should be similar what is quite hard to achieve.
 This differentiation is used really rarely, with Humanitarian style as the most prominent example.